 The experiment was conducted during the year 2023-2024, at the Department of Sericulture, UAS, GKVK, Bengaluru with well-established mulberry garden of V1 variety.
 The parental breeds namely PM, CSR2, FC1 and FC2 were reared to assess the impact of chemical used in mulberry for management of thrips and mites.

 The entire rearing room and appliances were disinfected by following standard procedure (Dandin and Giridhar, 2014).
 The rearing room was kept air tight for 24 hours and then the room was kept open and used for rearing.
-The chawki silkworms were reared on the leaves harvested from control plots, from third instar onwards the larvae were fed with mulberry leaves of treatment plots harvested at 15 and 20 of the chemical post spray.
+The chawki silkworms were reared on the leaves harvested from control plots, from third instar onwards the larvae were fed with mulberry leaves of treatment plots harvested after 15 and 20 days of chemical post spray.
 A total of 150 larvae were transferred to each experimental tray in three replications after 30 minutes of initial feeding along with the mulberry leaves.
 In order to assess extent of toxicity of pesticide to silkworm and to determine the safe period of the chemical post spray.
-The impact of feeding chemical sprayed leaf on the coon parameters such as good cocoons (%), defective cocoons (%), cocoon weight (g), shell weight (g), cocoon shell ration (%), average filament length (m), non-breakable filament length (m), filament weight (g) and denier of the parental breeds was observed for recording the data and that were analysed using Factorial- CRD for testing of significance by Fisher’s method of analysis of variance as outlined by Sundaraaj et al., 1972.
+The impact of feeding chemical sprayed leaf on the cocoon parameters such as good cocoons (%), defective cocoons (%), cocoon weight (g), shell weight (g), cocoon shell ratio (%), average filament length (m), non-breakable filament length (m), filament weight (g) and denier of the parental breeds was observed for recording the data and that were analysed using Factorial- CRD for testing of significance by Fisher’s method of analysis of variance as outlined by Sundaraaj et al., 1972.
 The level of significance used in the F-test was P = 0.05.
 The critical difference (CD) values were computed to compare significance of the treatments.

 Table 1: Treatment details